OutSystems/docs-howtos/src/development/change-mobile-application-icon/faq.md

     In both versions of the platform, after changing these configurations, a new build needs to be generated to display the icons correctly.

-    Hope this helps your developments.
-If you have any further questions don't hesitate to contact us.

-    If you run into any issues while doing this configuration, please, contact me by email directly and we can schedule a session to go over the process.